-Before we get into the dumbbell exercises for the rear delts we should cover the other deltoid muscles.
+Before we get into the dumbbell exercises for the rear delts we should cover the shoulder muscles.
 The shoulder is comprised of three main muscles:

-Let’s get into the 12 best posterior deltoid dumbbell exercises…
+Let’s get into the 12 best rear delt dumbbell exercises.

 If you're a fan of the Y raise, you may also like the standing IYT raise, as seen in these dumbbell arm exercises, filled with isolation moves not only for the shoulders but also biceps and triceps.
 You've got to love fully defined arm muscles to complement your rear delts!

 How to do the Dumbbell Incline Y Raise:

 We can't forget the other portion of the IYT raise.
 Prepare to feel the backs of your shoulders burn!